Advanced oxidation process: Future

 Since AOPs were first defined in 1987, the field has witnessed a rapid development both in theory and in application.
 So far, TiO2/UV systems, H2O2/UV systems, and Fenton, photo-Fenton and Electro-Fenton systems have received extensive scrutiny.
-However, there are still many research needs on these existing AOPs.
+Despite the technological advancements made, there are still many key challenges and obstacles revolving around AOPs.
+These challenges such as catalyst fouling, energy consumption of UV lamps, large scale reactant distribution within reactors, and control of partial-oxidation by-products all require further research on existing AOPs options to allow for the integration of efficient and advanced AOPs systems.

-Recent trends are the development of new, modified AOPs that are efficient and economical.
-In fact, there has been some studies that offer constructive solutions.
-For instance, doping TiO2 with non-metallic elements could possibly enhance the photocatalytic activity; and implementation of ultrasonic treatment could promote the production of hydroxyl radicals.
+Modified AOPs promise to be more efficient and economical.
+Doped TiO2 can show enhance the photocatalytic activity; and implementation of ultrasonic treatment could promote the production of hydroxyl radicals.
+Additionally further efforts to harness visible-light photocatalysts, such as doped graphitic carbon nitride (g-C3N4)—aim to reduce reliance on UV sources (lamps, lights, etc.) which typically need replacement every few years.
 Modified AOPs such as Fluidized-Bed Fenton has also shown great potential in terms of degradation performance and economics.